-- Complete URL: The URL of the webpage to be tested.
+- URL/Complete URL: The full URL of the web page to be tested.

 - HTTP Get Interval (required): The number of seconds between two consecutive HTTP queries.
 By default the interval is set to 30 seconds.

-- HTTP GET Timeout (required): The number of seconds that the agent will wait for a response by the HTTP server before declaring that datapoint failed.
+- HTTP GET Timeout (required): The number of seconds that the Agent will wait for a response from the HTTP server before declaring that data point failed.
 The default value is 5 seconds.

 - Proxy Server